ISCDtoolbox/Commons/README.md

 We try here to provide some details about how you can properly install the Commons library if the above procedure did not work.
 First, we describe what is needed before, distinguishing Linux from Mac OS systems.
-Then, we detail the compilation part and we finally focus on the installation and linking paths.
+Then, we detail the compilation part and finally, we focus on the installation and linking paths.

 ### Prerequisites